From Ohio History Central

-From slavery's very beginning, some people had opposed it and wished to see it abolished.
-Before the late 1700s, many abolitionists were people who were currently slaves themselves or were former slaves who had gained their freedom.
-However, by the 1780s, abolitionists in Great Britain and the United States, where most enslaved people were African, began to include white people as well.
+As long as slavery existed, some opposed it and wished to see it abolished.
+Before the late 1700s, many abolitionists were currently slaves themselves or were former slaves who had gained their freedom.
+However, by the 1780s, other groups began to embrace the abolitionist cause, including people who were not of African descent.

 In North America, one of the earliest groups to speak out against slavery was the Society of Friends, also known as the Quakers.
 The Quakers believed in an Inner Light.
-According to their religious beliefs, a piece of God, the Inner Light, existed in all human beings.
+According to their religious beliefs a piece of God, the Inner Light existed in all human beings.
 Because God exists in all people, the Quakers opposed violence and war.
 During the late 1700s and the 1800s, the Society of Friends also protested against slavery.
-If God existed in all humans, how could another human, the Quakers pondered, own or whip a piece of God?
+If God existed in all humans, how could another human, the Quakers pondered, own a piece of God?

-Other white people also began to oppose slavery during the late 1700s in the United States.
-Unlike the Quakers, most of these people did not necessarily oppose slavery on religious grounds.
-Some white Americans contended that slave owners violated the principles that the Founding Fathers and the Declaration of Independence had established in 1776.
+Other whites began to oppose slavery during the late 1700s in the United States.
+Unlike the Quakers, most of them did not necessarily oppose slavery on religious grounds.
+Some whites in the U.S. contended that slave owners violated the principles that the Founding Fathers and the Declaration of Independence had established in 1776.
 They argued that whites were hypocrites for fighting for their own freedom from Great Britain during the American Revolution while keeping African Americans enslaved.
-White Americans were not creating a country where all people had the right to "life, liberty, and the pursuit of happiness."
+Whites in the U.S. were not creating a country where all people had the right to "life, liberty, and the pursuit of happiness."
 Many of these people believed that the young republic would fail if basic liberties were not guaranteed.

 At the same time, other whites, including some slave owners, began to believe that slavery was no longer cost effective.
 Many farmers in the South used slave labor to grow tobacco.
 By the 1770s, the tobacco market had become glutted due to over-production.
 In some cases, it began to cost the slave owners more money to grow the crop than they received when they sold it.
 Some farmers switched to grain crops, which did not require the same number of workers as the tobacco crop did.
 As a result of these factors, some whites began to believe that slavery would soon come to an end.

 Another group dedicated to slavery's abolition was the American Colonization Society.
-Founded in 1817, most members of the American Colonization Society came from religious groups, especially the Society of Friends, from the North or were slave owners from states in the Upper South like Kentucky and Virginia.
+Founded in 1817, most members of the American Colonization Society came from religious groups, especially the Society of Friends, in the North; or were slave owners from states in the Upper South like Kentucky and Virginia.
 Many of the organization's members advocated gradual emancipation.
 In this way, slaves would gain their freedom slowly over time and in small numbers.
 Many Northern states passed laws in the late 1700s that stipulated a slave would gain his or her freedom upon reaching a certain age.
 Gradual emancipation laws would hopefully reduce the fears of reluctant whites.
-Many Northern and Southern whites opposed an end to slavery because they did not want to face competition from or to live next to former slaves.
-To deal with these objections, the American Colonization Society proposed sending former slaves and African Americans who had been born free to Liberia in Africa.
+Many Northern and Southern whites opposed an end to slavery because they did not want to face competition from or live next to former slaves.
+To deal with these objections, the American Colonization Society proposed sending former slaves and other African Americans who had been born free to Liberia in Africa.
 The American Colonization Society also pressured the federal government to compensate slave owners who freed their slaves.
-By 1830, the American Colonization had managed to send only 1,400 blacks to Liberia.
-More slaves were born every week in the United States than the American Colonization Society sent back to Africa in an entire year.
+By 1830, the American Colonization had managed to send only 1,400 African Americans to Liberia.
+More people were born into slavery every week in the United States than the American Colonization Society sent to Africa in an entire year.

 During the 1830s, a new type of radical abolitionist appeared.
 These abolitionists called for the immediate end to slavery.
 One of the most prominent radical abolitionists was a man named William Lloyd Garrison.
 Garrison called for slavery's immediate end as well as equal rights for African Americans with whites.
 Not all radical abolitionists agreed with Garrison on the granting of equal rights to African Americans.
 However, they did declare that slavery was a crime against humanity and that it must end.